MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/device-mode/testing-other-browsers.md

 :::image-end:::
 -->

 At the moment, there is no way to install Microsoft Edge on an Android emulator.
-However, you may use the Android Browser, the Chromium Content Shell, and Firefox for Android which we review later in this guide.
+However, you can use the Android Browser, the Chromium Content Shell, and Firefox for Android, which we review later in this guide.
 Chromium Content Shell runs the same Chromium rendering engine as Microsoft Edge, but comes without any of the browser specific features.

 The Android emulator comes with the Android SDK which you need to download as part of [Android Studio][AndroidStudioDownload].
 Then follow the instructions to [set up a virtual device][AndroidStudioCreateManageVirtualDevices] and [start the emulator][AndroidStudioRunAppsAndroidEmulator].
 Once your emulator is booted, choose on the Browser icon, and test your site on the old Stock Browser for Android.